Skip to Content

 Preparing Your Hair for Bleaching

-2. Embrace Pre Bleach Care: deep condition for a week prior to boost strength and fight damage.
+2. Deep condition regularly for at least a week prior to boost moisture balance and strengthen your strands.

 Sectioning Your Hair for Even Application